 Open, unbiased ('omic) differential protein expression can also be performed using isotope labeling technology for parallel processing of up to four samples (iTRAQ 4-plex) within a single LC-MS/MS or LC/LC-MS/MS experiment.
 Data dependent acquisition on a Q-ToF mass spectrometer and MASCOT database searching is used with isotope-labeling experiments.
 Differential expression utilizing isotope labeling can be performed with either single dimension (LC-MS/MS) or multidimensional (LC/LC-MS/MS) separations.

-For targeted protein expression experiments, a triple quadrupole mass spectrometer operating in multiple-reaction-monitoring (MRM) mode is used to detect very specific signals from the target peptides of interest.
+For targeted protein expression experiments, a triple quadrupole mass spectrometer operating in a multiple-reaction-monitoring (MRM) mode is used to detect very specific signals from the target peptides of interest.
 This technique is approximately one order of magnitude more sensitive than the open ('omic) approach and provides improved quantitative precision.
-However, only the targeted peptides are quantified.
-MRM mass spectrometry is the best way to verify fold-change data obtained from open ('omic) differential expression studies on the QTofs.
+However, only targeted peptides are quantified.
+MRM mass spectrometry is the best way to verify fold-change data obtained from open ('omic) differential expression studies on the Q-ToFs.